dheffren/frankensteinNet/README.md

     Analyze - methods which are supposed to do statistics on the logs of completed runs.

     data - defines the data loaders - will depend on what structure the data has.
+## Important Components
+### Models
+contained in models folder.

+They're automatically registered via @register_model They should inherit base model (to make sure methods are right).
+### Data:
+datasets are described in the datasets folder.
+Loaded from data.py dataloaders calling, specified in config.

+### Dataloaders
+Calls get_dataloaders in data.py.
+Automatically loads data, makes transforms, and normalizes.
+TODO: Do normalizers and stuff work?
+Saves a normalization.yaml in data folder to remember the normalization info of the data for later.
+TODO: Think of other normalization methods.
+Check if all this makes sense.

+### Losses
+passed into model via make_loss_function in losses.
+Can access later by get_loss on model.

+### Hyperparameter Schedules
+passed into model via build_hyp_scheduler, which creates a SchedBundle.
+This is specified in the config, where there are blocks taking in these hyperparameters.

+### Learning rate schedules
+For now, done in setup.py and passed to trainer.
+TODO: Add registry to make automatic.
+### Optimizers:
+For now, done in setup.py and passed to trainer.
+TODO: Add registry to make automatic.
+### Logging
+Keeps track of local metrics and other information.
+Also handles wandb. \
+TODO: There is an error here.
+Furthermore, need to figure out the dynamic stuff versus regular.
+### Hooks
+Calls a hookmanager every epoch.
+Hooks are basically things which are called repeatedly like metrics and diagnostics.
+TODO: Integrate well with everything else, make sure it makes sense.
+### Diagnostics
+The most important thing for interpretability.
+These are methods which keep track of different numbers, descriptors and details about the model and the training.
+Very complicated.

+TODO: Clean this up nicely, integrate with hooks, make uniform.

+There's also a "prerun_diagnostics" method which runs before any model training has occured.
+### analysis
+Methods run on the diagnostics and saved information after the run.
+Also very important.

+### Visualizations
+Designed to visualize a lot of the diagnostic data.
+Very important.
+Make sure it works.

+### Features to Add
+Changed recently from purely considering diagnostics, to hooks - need to integrate the two formats nicely.
+## Diagnostic/Hook list